JaredHalpern/Rolld/README.md

 # Rolld
 RPG-dice Slack integration ([source](https://github.com/JaredHalpern/Rolld))

 Rolld is a Slack Integration that makes it easy to roll dice in a Slack Channel.
 That's really all there is to it.
-I put this thing together in a few hours downtime when I needed to take a break from writing the [book](https://amzn.to/2J2ItUa) I don't plan to distribute it via Slack because I don't want all the dozens (there are dozens of us!) of Slack gamers banging on my free-tier Heroku dyno.
+I put this thing together in a few hours downtime when I needed to take a break from writing the [book](https://amzn.to/2J2ItUa).
+I don't plan to distribute it via Slack because I don't want the dozens (there are dozens of us!) of Slack gamers banging on my free-tier Heroku dyno.
 But you can deploy your own Rolld app to a Heroku dyno and integrate it into a Slack channel of your choosing.

 ![Rolld](https://i.imgur.com/LPPo1BS.gif)